vipin251/get-data-project/code_book.md

  * Contains the activity label performed by the subject.
  * There are six activities STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS performed by each subject.
 So 30 x 6 makes 180 different observations in different rows.
  * Class: Character
-** Variable from 3 to 88 are mean values of readings from the gyroscope and accelerometer of Samsung Galaxy S II while performing above 6 activities.
-Values are normalized and bound within [-1, 1]**
 3. TimeBodyAccelerationMeanX
  * Contains the mean of time domain of body acceleration mean along X axis of the phone
  * Class: numeric